Steve Yzerman Stepping Down As Lightning GM

-The person spoke to the AP on condition of anonymity Tuesday because the team had not announced Yzerman’s decision.
-The Lightning were expected to hold a news conference later Tuesday.

 BriseBois, 41, had been an assistant to Yzerman since they joined the Lightning organization in 2010.
-He has long been considered a future NHL general manager.
+For a number of years, he has been considered a future NHL general manager and takes over a team that should contend for years to come.

+Tampa Bay is again one of the Cup favorites based on Yzerman’s stellar record of drafting, developing and acquiring players.
+He promoted Jon Cooper to head coach in 2013, re-signed captain Steven Stamkos and locked up defenseman Victor Hedman to a long-term deal in 2016, traded for J.T.
+Miller and Ryan McDonagh at last year’s trade deadline and got Nikita Kucherov signed to an extension this summer.

 Yzerman, a Hall of Fame center with the Detroit Red Wings who won the Cup three times as a player, went into management immediately after retiring.
 He began his front office career as vice president of hockey operations under GM Ken Holland in Detroit and was part of a Cup winner in 2008 before getting the head job with the Lightning.